vuejs/docs/src/guide/render-function.md

 ## JSX

-If you're writing a lot of `render` functions, it might feel painful to write something like this:
+If we're writing a lot of `render` functions, it might feel painful to write something like this:

 ```js
 Vue.h(